-The trustee is the legal owner of the trust assets.
-If more than one trustee is acting, the trustees own the trust assets with survivorship rights similar to those of joint tenants.
+The trustee is the legal owner of assets.
+If more than one trustee is acting, the trustees own the assets with survivorship rights similar to those of joint tenants.
 Property held in the name of trustees will pass to the surviving trustee and any successor trustee upon the death of a trustee.
 If more than one trustee is acting, the trustees must act together unless otherwise expressly provided by the trust agreement.
 A trustee is not acting as the agent of the beneficiaries of the trust.
 A trustee’s actions are his own and he is responsible for them.

 Of critical importance in the creation of a trust is the trust agreement.
-The trust agreement instructs the trustee how to manage, administer, and dispose of the assets which are transferred to the trust.
+The agreement instructs the trustee on how to manage, administer, and dispose of the assets which are transferred to the trust.
 These guidelines are directed primarily at the revocable trust situation, where the trust was created by the settlor primarily to avoid probate, and the settlor is the trustee or co-trustee (often with another family member) and is also the primary beneficiary during his lifetime.
 As settlor and trustee of this type of trust, the settlor’s wishes as to the management and disposition of the trust assets will control during his lifetime.
-Nevertheless, there are certain basic obligations, such as the duties to keep records and to segregate trust property and to file any required tax returns.
+Nevertheless, there are certain basic obligations, such as the duties to keep records and to segregate trust property, and file any required tax returns.
 The exercise of these functions reflects the fact that the settlor intends the assets to be part of a trust arrangement under which other parties have present or future interests.

 The trustee has a responsibility to keep accurate records concerning the trust assets.
 He should set up books (with the help of an accountant, if necessary) to identify

 - deductions from principal